LOOKING FOR A LIST OF BANTAYAN ISLAND TOURIST SPOTS?

 Languages Spoken: Bantayanon, Tagalog, and English

-ATMS on the island: There are only two ATM on the island.
+ATMS on the island: There are only two ATMs on the island.
 Always have some cash with you before going to Bantayan Island because the ATMs run out of cash early during the day.

-Transportation around Bantayan Island: There are only motorbikes, tricycles and boats around Bantayan island to bring you from one place to another.
+Transportation around Bantayan Island: There are only motorbikes, tricycles, and boats around Bantayan island to bring you from one place to another.

 Best Time To Visit: The best time to visit is during the Habagat season (November to April) since the waters are clearer during these months.
+This is also the dry season.

 Times to Avoid: Avoid traveling to Bantayan Island during the Holy Week as this is when most Filipinos go on a vacation.